A Unified Power-Setpoint Tracking Algorithm for Utility-Scale PV Systems with Power Reserves and Fast Frequency Response Capabilities: Conclusion

 \section{Conclusion}

 Being able to closely follow power setpoints is an essential function for a PV system to provide grid services such as curtailment, spinning/non-spinning reserves, and fast frequency response.
 Therefore, in this paper, we combine MPPE and FPPT functionalities into a unified fast power setpoint tracking algorithm that significantly improves the performance of each functionality.
 Simulation results show that the proposed real-time, nonlinear curve-fitting MPPE estimates irradiance and temperature accurately even in the presence of modelling errors and measurement noises without the need for an external ripple.
 Moreover, the MPPE improves the P\&O performance by decoupling the impact of the irradiance change from the PV output power.
 Finally, aided by MPPE, the proposed rapid setpoint tracking method can follow power setpoint changes in just three iterations, outperforming the state-of-the-art method.
+For the utilization of the proposed method in real-life applications, a validation in hardware is necessary.